-The sixth cycle of TIMSS assessments, will give New Zealand detailed information about curriculum and curriculum implementation, instructional practices, and school resources over a 20-year period.
-TIMSS 2014/15 is currently in the field trial phase.
+This cycle of TIMSS assessments provides detailed information about mathematics and science in the New Zealand Curriculum, the curriculum implementation, instructional practices, and school resources over a 20-year period.
+TIMSS 2014/15 was conducted in the following timeline:

 - Field test Year 5 and Year 9 contextual questionnaires and assessment materials in March/April 2014.

-- Main data collection for Year 5 in October and November 2014.
+- Main data collection for Year 5 and Year 9 in October and November 2014.